YungeCui/BoW3D/README.md

 - [Eigen 3](https://eigen.tuxfamily.org/dox/)

 ## 3. Compile the package
 Before compile the package, you should change the dataset path in the main function of Example.cpp file.
-The point cloud file with the format .bin in KITTI is read to the system.
+The point cloud files in KITTI with the format .bin are read to the system.

     cd ~/catkin_ws/src
     git clone https://github.com/YungeCui/BoW3D/